brianlellis/Wordpress_Custom_Twig/README.md

 ./bin/scaffold.sh
 ```

+If you have already customized the site or want to bring in a compliant CSS theme or JS assets that is fine.
+The scaffolder checks for CSS and JS dirs in the root install before creating new ones to allow for modular migrations and sharing of assets between multiple WP_Twig instances.

 ## Gotchas

 The file permissions and hardening of Wordpress are not required.
 You can choose __'n'__ for these.
 Use at your own caution as they create .htaccess files across multiple dirs and reset your file permission in order to make WP more secure.